Eleni Kounalakis: Political career

 On April 24, 2017, Kounalakis announced her bid for the office of Lieutenant Governor of California in the 2018 election.
-She came in first place on June 5, 2018 in the top-two statewide primary; Democratic State Senator Ed Hernandez placed second.
-On November 6, Kounalakis was elected by a 56.6% to 43.3% margin against her opponent.
-Kounalakis, along with then Governor-elect Gavin Newsom, took office on January 7, 2019.
+After her candidacy announcement, she visited all 58 counties in California during her campaign.
+Her grassroots campaign earned the recognition of Time magazine for engaging hundreds of volunteers to text over 1 million voters before Election Day.
+She came in first place on June 5, 2018, in the top-two statewide primary; Democratic State Senator Ed Hernandez placed second.
+On November 6, Kounalakis was elected by a 56.6% to 43.3% margin against her opponent, becoming the first female elected Lieutenant Governor of California in history; Mona Pasquil was appointed in an acting capacity in 2009 following the resignation of John Garamendi but was not elected to the post.
+Kounalakis and Governor-elect Gavin Newsom took office on January 7, 2019.